penguinpowernz/aq-report/DRILLDOWN-FUNDING.md

 - As long as ISIS is threat, Taliban continues receiving payment to fight them
 - Taliban actually controlling ISIS-K leader (Sanaullah is Haqqani plant since 2012)

+### Counterterrorism Dollars Fund Embassy Plots

+**Separate from Humanitarian Aid:**
+Counterterrorism dollars come in as U.S. cash, "go all over the place"

+**Uses:**
+1. Foreign fighters (humanitarian dollars)
+2. Homeland plot (counterterrorism dollars)
+3. Money laundering through Azizi Bank to support U.S. homeland plot
+4. Other plots against Americans (not in United States)
+5. **Embassy attacks against Americans in Africa**

+**Taking Physical U.S. Dollars Cash from Afghanistan to Africa**

+**Two Current Embassy Plots (Episode 184):**

+**1. U.S. Embassy in Bamako, Mali**
+- Part of Sahel region
+- Al-Qaeda/ISIS strong presence
+- French forces withdrew
+- U.S. presence targeted
+- Counterterrorism dollars funding attack planning

+**2. U.S. Embassy in Mogadishu, Somalia**
+- **Biggest concern right now**
+- Next push of caliphate plan
+- Push U.S. government out of Somalia
+- Somalia fall to Al-Shabaab or ISIS
+- Really part of Al-Qaeda's caliphate plan (just like Syria)

+**Sarah Adams (Episode 184):**
+> "We are actually funding with these dollars we send to fight ISIS, plots against us in Africa of all places besides here in the homeland.
+It's insane that we're funding these incidents that are going to kill Americans."

+**The Coming Blame:**
+> "Think of how that's going to come back right.
+We have some Americans die let's say Mogadishu, we have a bombing go off in Virginia, and then when you track the money down the money came from the US government.
+But think of how Americans are going to handle this and that's what the terrorists want.
+They want you to blame your government."

+### Department of Defense Funding

+**Beyond USAID and State:**
+> "We don't just have a problem with USAID, we don't just have a problem with State Department, we have a problem with the money the Department of Defense is giving to the Taliban, we have problem with money CIA is giving to the Taliban"

+**Example - Operation Sentinel:**
+- Department of Defense paid **$60 million last year** supposedly for women's education in Afghanistan
+- **Taliban don't even allow Afghan women to leave their homes**
+- **"They said they gave 60 million for women's education when women can't go to school"**
+- Gave **$11 million for Taliban to register their broken arms**

+**Sarah Adams:**
+> "We have to be honest about all these pockets of money because you can't stop them if you don't discuss all of them"

+### Taliban Martyr Payments - Operation Sentinel

+**Critical Issue (Episode 184):**
+U.S. paying welfare to Taliban martyr families

+**Who Gets Paid:**
+- Every Taliban member who died fighting U.S. forces
+- U.S. government paying stipend to family
+- Ongoing monthly payments
+- Funded from humanitarian aid budget

+**American Gold Star Families:**
+- American families who lost loved ones to Taliban attacks
+- U.S. Support: **"Aren't getting squat"**

+**Justification Given:**
+"One person gave answer: 'It'll stop them from joining ISIS'"

+**Sarah Adams' Response:**
+"The Taliban guy is already dead"

+**The Absurdity:**
+1. Taliban fighter kills Americans
+2. Americans kill Taliban fighter
+3. U.S. pays Taliban fighter's family
+4. U.S. doesn't pay American Gold Star family
+5. Justification: Prevent family from joining ISIS
+6. Reality: Fighter already dead, can't join ISIS

+**What It Funds:**
+- Taliban recruitment ("we take care of families")
+- More fighters willing to die
+- Incentive structure for suicide bombers
+- Family financial security if martyr
+- Encourages more attacks on Americans

+**Sarah Adams:** "We should not be giving a penny" to this

+**Scale:**
+- 20 years of war
+- Thousands of Taliban KIA
+- Each family receiving payments
+- Adds up to millions monthly
+- Billions over time period

 ---

 ## MONEY SIPHONING MECHANISMS